siyengar/quic-url/README.md

-# h pqs URL scheme o discover QUIC
+# An httpqs URL scheme for QUIC

-This is the working area for the individual Internet-Draft, "h pqs URL scheme o discover QUIC".
+This is the working area for the individual Internet-Draft, "An httpqs URL scheme for QUIC".

 * [Editor's Copy](https://siyengar.github.io/quic-url/#go.draft-subodh-quic-httpqs.html)
 * [Individual Draft](https://tools.ietf.org/html/draft-subodh-quic-httpqs)